Best Chipmunk Poison (When Repellent Doesn’t Work)

 • Easy to Apply - The cleverly designed container features a cone tip that allows...

-The canister’s design features a cone-shaped tip that allows the user to puncture holes in any visible surface tunnels for the easy application of the peanuts.
-The poison peanuts come in a handy 6-ounce container.
+These poison peanuts come in a handy 6-ounce container.
+The canister’s design features a cone-shaped tip that allows the user to puncture holes in any visible surface tunnels for hands-free application of the peanuts.

 You may have heard the myth that Juicy Fruit gum kills gophers and chipmunks but it’s not worth trying.
-Just get some Victor poison peanuts instead.
+Just get some Victor poison peanuts for a much higher success rate.

 Pros: